The Wild Plains are inhospitable. The land is hot, dry, and filled with hostile predators and territorial races. Intruders are not welcome.

 The Wild Plains are broken into three sections: North, Middle, and South.
 The various groups that live there have come to an uneasy accord after a significant period of fighting.

 - The humans were the first race to live on Azkon, and the first to live in the Wild Plains.
 As it was one of the few areas not controlled by the Hazon Dynasty, no one group has ever united the region, instead the humans mostly lived in small villages or nomadic barbarian tribes.
-With the coming of orcs, Kin, Kithrix, and elves, the humans have been under more pressure to fight for survival.
+With the coming of greenskins, kithrix, and elves, the humans have been under more pressure to fight for survival.

 - In the southern reaches are the Kithrix, and they travel in prides.
 The dominate the Southern Plains area around the Library of Arn.
 Their home is similar to the Northern Plains, but it is noticeably cooler.
 The kithrix are few in number, but can fight back armies if they all band together.
 Little is known about the pride structure, though many scholars have tried to investigate.
 A few prides continue to call the Northern Plains their home, but various struggles with rivals have reduced their numbers greatly.

 - Far to the west of the Plains sits the Flodgræg, a flooded mine occupied by the Anræd Dwarves.
 Since the dwarves do not discuss their business with anyone, what goes on in that mine is known to only them.